myrrlyn/apocrypha.es/priv/archive/15gbha.md

 me to believe other wise.
 It seems that the text themselves don’t just give power, but maybe summons it.

-[The first page of the Divine-forsaken book][0] displays the infamous 'O' in the center of a circle surrounded by daedric script.
+[The first page of the Divine-forsaken book][0] displays the infamous “O” in the center of a circle surrounded by daedric script.
 The script that follow the axis of the circles edge read as so: